GaloisInc/pirate/spec/resources.rst

 Channel Resources
 -----------------

-Channels represent communiction channels between enclaves or between an enclave and the outside world.
+Channels represent communication channels between enclaves or between an enclave and the outside world.
 In Pirate, we are careful to distinguish between the underlying message transport mechanism and the API used by the Enclave to send and receive messages.
 We expect that